What's in Microsoft.VisualBasic for C# Developers: Part 3 - Financial

 double iPhoneResale = 3500;

-double YearsUntilNextUpdate = 2;
+double yearsUntilNextUpdate = 2;

-// work out deprecation per year
+// Work out depreciation per year

-double deprectionPerYear = Financial.SLN(iPhoneInitialCost, iPhoneResale, YearsUntilNextUpdate);
+double depreciationPerYear = Financial.SLN(iPhoneInitialCost, iPhoneResale, yearsUntilNextUpdate);

 double sydValue = iPhoneInitialCost;